Conversational AI: to chatbot or not to chatbot?

 4. Technological advances.
 AI technology, and more specifically deep learning-based NLP, has advanced so much in the last few years that we no longer need the chatbot approach.
 For example, the Google Duplex AI makes reservations by having a natural conversation with the restaurant.
 During the conversation, the AI negotiates the booking and makes sure that the call-taker has understood your intentions without the need for an explicit decision tree.

-Chatbots can be a convenient way to solve very specific problems requiring simple solutions.
+Traditional chatbots can be a convenient way to solve very specific problems requiring simple solutions.
 However, as we’ve seen above, they have their limitations.

 Show me how

-Chatbots were all the rage a few years ago, yet they have major limitations.
+Traditional chatbots were all the rage a few years ago, yet they have major limitations.
 Let's examine the reasons why.

-A few years ago, chatbots were all the rage, and consequently, GoogleMicrosoft, and many others offered frameworks that can help you build chatbots.
+A few years ago, traditional chatbots were all the rage, and consequently, GoogleMicrosoft, and many others offered frameworks that can help you build chatbots.

 They are all built around setting up a decision tree to steer the conversation to an endpoint and some natural language processing (NLP) capabilities.
 The decision tree represents the logical flow of the interaction between the user and the bot.